Oh, crap. You think you’re changing your mind about buying or selling your New Orleans home and you’re wondering “How do I get out of this?”

 If you cancel, the buyers immediately get their deposit back – no matter what.
 However, the buyers can now sue YOU for 10% of the sales price or for specific performance.
 Meaning the buyer can try to force you to sell the house to them.

 Work with a professional, full-time New Orleans real estate agent to guide you through this wild ride.

 Ready to list or buy?
-Chat with Leslie by putting your info below.
+Chat with us by putting your info below or texting!